liavassif/vim-rapidrepl/README.md

 * LSP integration (using Vim-LSP plugin and PYLSP): show/goto symbol (Space-p), goto definition (gd in normal mode), show references (gr)
 * Using popup menus for usefull commands (using LeaderF plugin): show buffers (C-p), open file (C-l), open last edited files (Space-l), show LeaderF commands (C-x).
 Use Ctrl-j/k to cycle up and down in the list.
 * Copy-paste to/from system clipboard works in Editor, REPL and also normal mode.
 * Debug using (Space-d) which inserts debug statements.
 Then run the code as usual (F5 or run cell) to drop into ipdb.
 Alternatively as always you can use IPython %debug when an error occurs.
+Statement/variable execution (evaluation) also work when in ipdb (Space-1/2/3).
 For more advanced usage there is the vim Spector plugin.
-* Toggle comments using C-/ (normal mode)
+* Toggle comments using C-/ (normal mode).
 * Switching between the REPL and editor (Alt-1 or C-W,C-W).
-Also easily 'inspect' a variable even in ipdb by sending the variable to ipython using the keyboard
 * Using IPython already have many builtin features, sometimes missing from IDEs: symbol completion in the REPL, REPL search history, kernel interrupting (Ctrl-c), text is auto scrolled at the bottom when output is appended (long for loops)
 * You can access the REPL output and copy it by using the keyboard (Escape and then the usual editing commands)